PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 assert outcome in (0, 1)
 ```

-`flush()` is not the MAST completion operation: it materializes lazy-measurement operations and pending merged rotations, but leaves already deferred injections alone.
+`flush()` is not the MAST completion operation: it materializes pending merged rotations, but leaves already deferred injections alone.
 Finish with `project_all()` or measure a data qubit with MZ.

+MAST predetermines each injection-gadget outcome from its exact half-probability distribution.
+That choice is exact for the untruncated state.
+If the coefficient MPS has been truncated, the predetermined branch can differ from the truncated representation's own outcome distribution; it still represents the exact, untruncated gadget protocol.

 ## Analyze first with `StabMpsCompile`